 But every rule has an exception.
 In the example above, the exception would be the deep learning recommendation systems.

-The thing is, the approach with determined algorithms is not always suitable for resolving the allotted task.
+The thing is, the approach to determining algorithms is not always suitable for resolving the allotted task.
 For example, if the system is very dynamic, meaning, the number of users or objects is growing exponentially, then the addition of new objects and search for associations between the users may take some time or even be impossible at all due to the nature of the used approach.
 However, such a task can be resolved automatically by using Machine Learning technology.

 By uploading the data about the users and objects, a machine can search for the associations independently and propose a new object in the nearest time.